To be considered for acceptance in the Doctor of Nursing Practice (DNP) degree program, applicants must:

 7. Students can email the admissions office or call (702) 777-1750 to verify supporting documents have been received.

 8. Upon receipt of all admissions documents, the School of Nursing Graduate Admissions Committee will review, conduct a phone interview if the committee deems necessary, and determine which candidates will be accepted into the program.
 You will receive a letter within two weeks of the stated admissions deadline with the committee’s decision.
+Please be advised our programs operate on a rolling admission basis until the cohort is filled.
+Applicants who do not gain admission to their primary cohort of choice will be given the option to defer to the subsequent cohort.

 9. Applicants who are offered admission must: